Annamarie2019/deposit/confirm-deposit.md

 Newly submitted deposits to the receiving address are labeled "pending."
 After five more blocks have been created, valid deposits are then labeled "confirmed."

-Run the code below to see pending and confirmed transactions and which block number they were added to.
+Run the javascript below to see pending and confirmed transactions and which block number they were added to.

 ## One-Time Setup